 Even though the game has come a long way with the help of technology, as outlined on the NFL’s official website, referees still depend on things like chains to verify yardage and video footage to determine accurate ball placement.
 Considering the fact that we have high tech gadgets, such as jackets that can control your smartphone and haptic displays that mimic different textures on the same screen, you might expect NFL officiating to be a little less analog.

 The majority of new NFL technology this season focuses on player safety and health with good reason.
 New advancements in health monitoring and brainwave analysis could help with the concussion crisis and injury recovery.
-Looking toward the future as far as officiating goes, there are a few ways that technology might be able to enhance accuracy and efficiency.
+Looking toward the future as far as officiating goes, there are a few ways that technology, sometimes talked about on BrighterGuide, might be able to enhance accuracy and efficiency.
 While many fans begrudge changes to America’s favorite sport that involve technology—such as the Microsoft Surface tablet “holders” who have popped up on the field in the 2017 season—most would admit that enhancements can help to ensure the best team wins with the least amount of controversy.
 Here are four tech innovations that might help improve the game in the next few years.

 1. Football Tracking Devices